 It is possible to derogate on an exceptional basis from this prohibition where the processing concerns data that the employee in question has himself or herself made public, where such processing is necessary to safeguard human life or for the recording, exercise or defence of a right before the courts.

 The employer may ask the candidate for various information and for a certain number of documents.
 However, the information requested must be used solely for the purpose of assessing his or her ability to perform the job and it must have a direct and necessary connection with such post.

 An employer should never seek information on the state of health of the employee or his or her credit report, as such practices could be held to be discriminatory.
-However, a criminal record extract may be presented during the recruitment procedure where the job in question could make such requirement legitimate, for example where it involves handling funds.
+However, a criminal record extract may be presented during the recruitment procedure if the job in question could make such a requirement legitimate, for example if it involves handling funds.

 xii DISCONTINUING EMPLOYMENT